 The School of Liberal Arts offers "academic merit" based funding in the form of scholarships, fellowships, teaching assistantships, or a combination of all.
-Applicants requesting academic merit based funding should submit their application by February 1.
+Applicants are automatically considered for academic merit based funding upon submission of their admission application; no additional application is needed.
+Applicants seeking academic merit based funding should be sure to submit their application by the application deadline for their specific program.
 For "need based" funding such as grants, loans, etc., the applicant should contact the Financial Aid office at Tulane University.